gurumatcha/diwali-on-the-styx/README.md

 =======
 A generative art piece that studies water movement, created as my submission to [Generative Unfoldings](https://arts.mit.edu/cast/symposia/generative-unfoldings-call/)

-[see the project here! only firefox/chrome on desktop computers](https://gurumatcha.github.io/diwali-on-the-styx/)
+[see the project here! only firefox/chrome on desktop computers](https://gurumatcha.github.io/diwali-on-the-styx/) If you're on a newer mac, go to settings > 💡energy saver, and disable automatic graphics switching

 ## essay
 The inundation of an AI-empowered surveillance capitalism is depicted in the flow of the River Styx, a greek mythological symbol of collective human experience.
 Derived from a Quilez domain warping technique, the hydrology is mediated by a metallic pollution on the surface, but ultimately gives way to an illuminated undertow.